roweldelrosario/roweldelrosario.github.io/_posts/2020-04-11-steps-to-create-this-website.md

 ---
 layout: post
 title: Steps to create this website
-description: My personal experience to create a personal website in year 2020.
+description: My experience to create a personal website in 2020.
 tags: site-foundation
 ---